WordPress Tutorials, Tips, and Resources to Help Grow Your Business

 Step 3: Grant Permissions and Send Test Email

 On the Credentials page, you can now see the details of the web application you just created.
-To view Client ID and Client Secret, click the edit icon.
+To view Client ID and Client Secret, click the pencil icon.

 This will open all of the details for your app.
-On this page, you’ll need to copy the Client ID and Client secret values.
+On this page, you’ll see the Client ID and Client secret values.

-Each of these will need to be copied into your WP Mail SMTP settings back in your WordPress admin.
+Each of these will need to be copied into your WP Mail SMTP settings back in your WordPress admin screen.

 After saving these settings, the page will refresh.
 Before Google allows this information to be used to connect to your account, however, you must grant permission.